openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 JavaScript Context in Mako
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+As a general guideline, JavaScript in Mako templates should be kept to an
+absolute minimum for a number of reasons.

+* It is very hard to mix syntax appropriately, which can lead to bugs, some of
+  which might lead to security issues.

+* The JavaScript code cannot easily be tested.

+* The JavaScript code does not get included for code coverage.

+The only JavaScript code in Mako that is appropriate is the minimal RequireJS
+code and Factory setup code that is used to pass data from the server side to
+client side code.
+This topic will show this example.

+In coding this glue between server side and client side code, special Mako
-Special filters are required for working with Mako expressions when in a
+filters are required for working with Mako expressions when in a JavaScript
-JavaScript context.
+context.

 When you need to dump JSON in the context of JavaScript, you must use either the
 ``js_escaped_string`` or ``dump_js_escaped_json`` filters.
 These are the